playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 ## Angular Routes {#angular-blog-routes}

-Before we get into adding in the Scully configs, let's first setup the page that we'll want our blog to show up on.
+Before we get into adding in the Scully configs, let's first set up the page that we'll want our blog to show up within.
 We want a `/blog` sub route, allowing us to have a `/blog` for the list of all posts and a `/blog/:postId` for the individual posts.

 We'll start by generating the `blog` module that will hold our routes and components.